 We all know that wooing someone isn’t an easy thing to do… if only there was a set of instructions for it!
 Well, fortunately, in business there can be… in the form of a customer-centric marketing and sales journey strategy.
 But devising and creating one is no mean feat.
 It involves setting out a process and system that intertwines inbound and outbound marketing that is able to connect with the masses but then treat people as individuals once they are on the journey, responding to them in a personalised and humanised way.

-Here at Seed, we love to help clients discover and devise strategy, so why not click through to our Customer Acquisition page and book a discovery call?
+Here at Seed, we love to help clients discover and devise strategy, so why not click through to our contact page and book a discovery call?

 Written in collaboration with Jo Berthalot